Goans trying to smuggle people in from other states: CM

 350 Shramik Special trains run so far, around 3.6 lakh migrants ferried: Railways

-This is a punishable offence under the National Disaster Management Act," the chief minister said.
+This is a punishable offence under the National Disaster Management Act," the Chief Minister said.

 The state government will take strict action against those caught in such illegal activities, he said.